-- Observation.
+- Observation

-- Asking questions.
+- Asking questions

-- Thinking up hypotheses to answer the questions.
+- Thinking up hypotheses to answer the questions

-- Designing fair tests to see if the hypotheses are correct.
+- Designing fair tests to see if the hypotheses are correct

-- Carrying out the tests.
+- Carrying out the tests

-- Interpreting the results.
+- Interpreting the results

-- Evaluating the tests and the results.
+- · Evaluating the tests and the results

-- Communicating.
+- Communicating

-In every topic, extension activities are made available to those students who are well motivated and enthusiastic.
-Most topics are taught in a practical and investigative manner and students are given every opportunity to plan and carry out practical work.
-There is also an emphasis on incorporating Science in society and an effort is made to ensure that students understand how the science they are learning applies to modern society.
+In every topic, extension activities are made available to those pupils who are well motivated and enthusiastic.
+Most topics are taught in a practical and investigative manner and pupils are given every opportunity to plan and carry out practical work.
+There is also an emphasis on incorporating Science in society and an effort is made to ensure that pupils understand how the science they are learning applies to modern society.